Adams-404/Between/README.md

 ## Conclusion

-This app is designed to be a **calm companion** for self-reflection, not another productivity tool.
+This app is designed to be a **calm companion** for self-reflection.
 Every design decision prioritizes peace, honesty, and simplicity.

 The goal is not to track everything or maximize engagement.
 The goal is to create a quiet space where you can think honestly about one thoughtful question each day.